Fox Valley Memory Project will host virtual Memory Cafes using Zoom:

 Please watch our website, Facebook page, and the newsletter

-(sent to subscribed email addresses) for updates.
+(sent to subscribed email addresses – sign up below) for updates.

 Imagine your loved one actively engaging in singing, games, activities, conversation, and creative fun.
 Memory Cafés provide an innovative form of social engagement for people living with dementia, cognitive decline, or other memory loss.